Playing With Identity22 May 2016

 Why this works?

-Identity is what causes us to behave consistently accross space and time.
+Identity is what causes us to behave consistently across space and time.
 While it’s seemingly difficult to change arbitrarily, new locations, new situations, etc. are by definition things where no strong identity exists.
 Yet, most of the time, when we encounter unfamiliar contexts, we unthinkingly assume the default identity.
 This needs not be the case.
 New contexts present us with environments where the identity is highly malleable and with relatively little exertion of will you can conjure identites at will.

 When trying new activities, imagine growing a new self-pattern for that activity rather than testing if your primary self likes it— The Lagrangian (@The_Lagrangian) November 27, 2015

 I’m super lazy.
 Or maybe I’m not.
 I definitely am at home behind the desktop.
-I’m definitely not at work, where I commited to only doing work-related stuff from the very beginning.
+I’m definitely not at work, where I committed to only doing work-related stuff from the very beginning.
 Speaking of “lazy” doesn’t make any sense, without first noting the context to which you want to apply it.

 How to stop playing videogames/browsing reddit/etc.